By Emma White

 Me + Em Brush Stroke Floral Fluid Sleeve Midi Dress

-It's rare for Kirstie to post about her wardrobe secrets on Instagram, so we couldn't believe our luck when she recently shared her outfit details.
+It's rare for Kirstie to post about her wardrobe secrets on Instagram, so we couldn't believe our luck when she shared outfit details of this little-known brand.
 She revealed to her followers that her beautiful floral frock is from the gorgeous independent brand, Justine Tabak.

-The female-founded British brand makes all of their garments in the UK from fine British fabrics using small local manufacturers.
-Not only are the pieces made in the UK, they are inspired by the British Isles too.
-The range of glorious dresses that Kirstie is often spotted in, are inspired by vintage finds but designed in modern easy-to-wear shapes.
+The female-founded British brand makes all of its garments in the UK from fine British fabrics using small local manufacturers.
+Not only are the pieces made in the UK, but they are also inspired by the British Isles too.
+The range of glorious dresses, that Kirstie is often spotted in, is inspired by vintage finds but designed in modern easy-to-wear shapes.
 In true British style, Justine Tabak ensures their collections are in keeping with changeable weather.
 The trans-seasonal designs can be layered and styled all year round.
 As Kirstie demonstrates in her Instagram post, the fabulous frocks look great paired with a coat and boots in chillier weather.

 Fashion team's picks from Justine Tabak:

 Justine Tabak Woodstock Floral Camden Passage Dress

 Justine Tabak Columbia Road Floral Cotton Camden Passage Dress

 As we know, Kirstie's favourite type of dress is a shirt dress.
 The classic style provides instant elegance and is perfect for both work and play.
 The TV presenter once revealed that she has an extensive collection of Tucker shirt dresses.
 Another female-founded business, The New York label was founded in 2006 by Gaby Basora.
 The womenswear brand focus on creating luxury classic pieces that are made to stand the test of time.